babylonhealth/ios-playbook/Cookbook/Technical-Documents/CRP-Bot.md

 ## JIRA API limitations

 Given some quota limitations with the JIRA API – which makes JIRA not respond to some requests if we send too many requests in parallel – the CRP bot uses some throttling mechanism to only make API calls to set the "Fix Version" field of each ticket by batches, instead of all at once.
-This improves the behavior of the JIRA API, but that API still sometimes fail with timeout on some requests – often the JIRA server seem to have processed the request and updated the Fix Version field as requested by the API call, but never returns an HTTP response to the client to let it know it succeeded.
+This improves the behavior of the JIRA API, but that API still sometimes fail with timeout on some requests.
+Often the JIRA server seem to still have processed those requests and updated the Fix Version field as requested by the API call, but just didn't return the HTTP response to the client to let it know it succeeded.

 As of January 2020, since the default timeout for network requests is 60s, every time JIRA decides not to respond to one of our API requests, that request takes 60s to finally fail.
 This means that on those occasions, the CRP process can take as much as N minutes where N is the number of timeout failures on which JIRA API decided not to reply to our requests.
 This can accumulate to quite some time in total before the CRP ends up sending the calls for all the tickets for the release (e.g. on some recent invocations it had 20 API calls fail with timeouts, leading to the whole process taking around **20 minutes in total** in spite of those requests having been processed by JIRA since the corresponding tickets still had their Fix Version field properly updated…).